sparkflows/sparkflows-docs/docs/processors/Connectors/readCassandra.rst

 ReadCassandra
 ===========

-This node reads data from Cassandra
+This node reads data from Apache Cassandra

 Type
 ---------